-Green Chef is one of the few companies that
+Green Chef (DISCOUNT LINK) is one of the few companies that

 Unfortunately, the selection is less extensive for their family plans.
 Each of these plans provides 2 recipes a week (4 servings per recipe).
 The recipes are carefully chosen so that they can be eaten by kids and adults alike.
 The first plan is Family Omnivore, which includes vegetarian, meat and seafood dinners.
 The other is Family Carnivore.
 This one skips the vegetarian dinners, so each dinner will have meat or fish.

 With Green Chef, each week’s menu only contains 2 items.
 For example, the Family Omnivore Plan offered Arroz Con Pollo and Southwest Pizzas one week, while the Carnivore offered Arroz Con Pollo and Sausage & Mustard Potatoes.
 This style means that you have no ability to choose your meals.
 That could be a problem, especially if your kids don’t like all types of food.